What Are the Self-Publishing Pros and Cons?

 Many prospective authors know they have a choice in how to publish their book, but may be confused about the self-publishing pros and cons that determine if it’s the right choice for their work.

 Self-publishing is no longer simply a last resort for getting published when all else fails.
 Not only is it a viable path to success for a growing number of authors, but it holds several advantages.
-In fact, even some successful authors who have already established themselves through traditional publishing are choosing to self-publish some of their work.
+In fact, some successful authors who have already established themselves through traditional publishing are now choosing to self-publish some of their work.
 Some observers are even predicting the eventual decline of traditional publishing as we know it.
-Whether or not this is a reality, it’s clear that self-publishers are claiming a growing share of the book market, accounting for a whopping 90 percent of sales of romance genre fiction, and 38 percent of overall ebook sales in the last nine months of 2017, according to Author Earnings.
-That figure has been projected to hit 50 percent by 2020.
+Whether or not this is a reality, it’s clear that self-publishers are claiming a growing share of the book market, accounting for a whopping 90% of sales of romance genre fiction, and 38% of overall ebook sales in the last nine months of 2017, according to Author Earnings.
+That figure has been projected to hit 50% by 2020.

 So what are some self-publishing pros and cons?
 After all, it wasn’t so long ago that it was a path only considered by authors who were unable to earn a book deal with a traditional publisher.
 An understanding of self-publishing pros and cons will help you figure out if self-publishing is right for you.

-One of the biggest draws for self-publishing is the added control over your own work and the revenue it generates.
+One of the strongest draws for self-publishing is the added control over your own work and the revenue it generates.

-When you accept a deal from a traditional publisher, you lose creative control over aspects like design (including cover design), marketing strategies, and even your book’s title.
-Even your book’s content could be altered by an editor with a vision for your book that doesn’t match yours.
+When you accept a deal from a traditional publisher, you lose creative control over aspects such as interior and cover, marketing strategies, and possibly even your book’s title.
+Your book’s content could be altered by an editor with a vision for your book that doesn’t match yours.
 This was once simply part of the deal to get a book published, but today’s authors can opt to self-publish and ensure they have the final word on all aspects of their book.
-At the end of the day, why settle for any less when you’ve already invested so much time and effort?
+At the end of the day, why settle for anything less when you’ve already invested so much time and effort?

 If that weren’t enough, authors also lose a significant portion of royalties when signing on with a traditional publisher.
-Royalty rates generally fall between 7 and 25 percent, and the higher end of that range is unusual.
+Royalty rates generally fall between 7% and 25%, and the higher end of that range is unusual.
 Discounts, returns, and marketing costs are taken off the top before calculating your royalty percentage.
-When self-publishing an ebook with Amazon, the most popular option, royalty rates range as high as 70 percent, for ebooks priced between $2.99 and $9.99.
-Lower priced and more expensive ebooks will generate 35 percent royalties, still beating out traditional publishing.
+When self-publishing an ebook with Amazon, the most popular option, royalty rates range as high as 70%, for ebooks priced between $2.99 and $9.99.
+Both lower priced and more expensive ebooks will generate 35% royalties, still beating out traditional publishing.